Shawnna's Quilts

 from keeping it for myself.
 It felt like an heirloom from the first day I made it.

-beautiful message he sent to me,
+This is the beautiful message he sent to me,

 "For many years I used a blue patchwork quilt my great-grandmother made me but sadly